 Sue Watson.
 Craniosacral Therapist

-Her expertise lies in having a in depth understanding of anatomy and movement, of how sensory integration and our life experiences – including persisting stress and trauma – affect behaviours and movement patterns, and in experiencing the uniqueness of many individuals.
-A highly developed sensory awareness allows Sue to ‘listen’ through touch inviting the source of the problem to be ‘heard’, rather than the focus being on the problem.
+Sue’s expertise lies in having an in-depth understanding of anatomy and movement, of how sensory integration and our life experiences – including persisting stress and trauma – affect behaviours and movement patterns, and in experiencing the uniqueness of many individuals.
+A highly developed sensory awareness allows Sue to ‘listen’ through touch, inviting the source of the problem to be ‘heard’, rather than the focus being on the problem.

-“I believe that we all have inherent health, and at some level we can achieve comfort and wellbeing whatever challenges are presented.
+“I believe that we all have inherent health, and at some level we can achieve comfort and wellbeing, whatever challenges are presented.
 Experience tells me that by soothing the nervous system, experiencing deep relaxation and raising awareness of one’s own resources within allows us to function and face the same challenges but from a more robust place.

-In my work I use presence, touch, movement and education to help clients reconnect with and maintain wellbeing.
-As a physiotherapist I am passionate about the possibilities of human movement, stability and balance and can offer guidance and advice on exercise plans, as well as drawing on the personal experience of meditation and mindfulness to inform home practices that will support and enhance the effects of the therapy.
+In my work I use presence, touch, movement and education to help clients reconnect with, and maintain, wellbeing.
+As a physiotherapist, I am passionate about the possibilities of human movement, stability and balance and can offer guidance and advice on exercise plans, as well as drawing on the personal experience of meditation and mindfulness to inform home practices that will support and enhance the effects of the therapy.
 Therapeutic presence, I believe, is key to any successful therapy – as is providing a safe and nurturing space to move towards health at whatever pace is needed.”

 HCPC registered (chartered physiotherapist), Member of CranioSacral Society, Registered with Craniosacral Therapy assoc., current PGV, Outdoor First Aid and Person-Centred Counselling certificates.
 Postgrad training in Paediatric CST, Immune System CST, and Visceral Manipulation (VM1).